sraashis/easytorch/README.md

 ````

 ### 2. Use custom or pytorch based Datasets class.
-See the example below(Bullet no. 4 below).
  ***Define specification for your datasets:***
 ```python
 import os